Skip to content

 Your cart is empty

 White tea is a fantastic beverage that has grown immensely in popularity.
-It has incredible health benefits, and each type of white tea has its unique flavor profile.
+It has incredible health benefits, and each type of tea has its unique flavor profile.
 Once you try white tea, you will not go back.

-Tea leaves used for white tea are graded based on oxidation level, color, texture, size, and shape.
+Tea leaves used for tea are graded based on oxidation level, color, texture, size, and shape.
 Buds and leaves towards the top of the stem are highly prized.
 White tea liquor can range anywhere from light white to pale yellow.

-China produces more white than any other country.
-However, other tea regions worldwide are also popular, including Nilgiri and Darjeeling in India and Uva and Dimbula in Sri Lanka.
+China produces more white tea than any other country.
+However, other tea regions worldwide are popular, including Nilgiri and Darjeeling in India and Uva and Dimbula in Sri Lanka.
 The climates and altitudes in these regions produce unique flavor profiles.

 White teas by region and flavor profile